Glareone/AZ-204-Microsoft-Azure-Developer/README.md

 * You should use durable timers in orchestrator functions instead of the setTimeout() and setInterval() functions.

 Example: [Watch Function Example Using Visual Studio 2019](https://github.com/Glareone/AZ-204-Microsoft-Azure-Developer/tree/main/WatchPortalFunction/WatchPortalFunction/WatchPortalFunction)

+# Blob Storage and live example how to work with it (but library is deprecated, not a big deal anyway)
+* Application works in Azure Environment.
+Otherwise, you have to create and define this configuration file on your own (`services.Configure<AzureStorageConfig>(Configuration.GetSection("AzureStorageConfig"));`)
+* Better to store this code in AppService.
+    1) Create a plan `az appservice plan create \
+   --name blob-exercise-plan \
+   --resource-group learn-21e4e8a8-bc24-473a-ab32-9db698dcb993 \
+   --sku FREE --location centralus`
+    2) Create WebApp `az webapp create \
+       --name <your-unique-app-name> \
+       --plan blob-exercise-plan \
+       --resource-group learn-21e4e8a8-bc24-473a-ab32-9db698dcb993`
+    3) get Connection string `CONNECTIONSTRING=$(az storage account show-connection-string \
+       --name <your-unique-storage-account-name> \
+       --output tsv)`

+    4) Create AppSettings config webapp `CONNECTIONSTRING=$(az storage account show-connection-string \
+       --name <your-unique-storage-account-name> \
+       --output tsv)`